blacklightpy/vaultofknowledge/index.md

 - **🗃️ Unorganized:** Most notes I take are under the "General Notes" section here, because I can be too lazy to organize them.
 ## Other Notes

-This site additionaly features a **graph view** for all the notes in both 3D and 2D, under each page, and also as a separate global view.
+This site additionally features a **2D graph view** for all the notes, and also as a separate global view.
 While this may not be very useful, it can help to see the ways in which some groups of tightly related topics connect to a very different set of topics.

-I haven't taken the time to style out the website, but this is it for now.
-I went with that it is better to make something than avoid doing anything at all while waiting for perfection.

-- The website and the vault is hosted on my [GitHub account](https://github.com/blacklightpy/vaultofknowledge)
+- The website is hosted on my [GitHub repository](https://github.com/blacklightpy/notes)
 - Favicon from [Education icons created by smashingstocks | Flaticon](https://www.flaticon.com/free-icons/education)